galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >    curl https://raw.githubusercontent.com/biasmv/pv/master/bio-pv.min.js -o plugin.js
 >    ```

 Now that the directory structure is in place and the 3rd-party code has been made available, we will continue with building our *Chart* plugin.
-Each *Charts* visualization contains three files:
+Each *Charts* visualization contains <b>three</b> files:

 - Logo (`logo.png`) which will appear in *Chart*'s plugin selection interface.
 - Configuration file (`config.js`) describing input parameters and options.